aarushijain-24/Banking-System-Database/README.md

 ## Introduction

-This project involves designing and implementing a database schema for a banking system.
-The database manages customer information, accounts, transactions, and other relevant data.
+This project involves designing, implementing and testing a database schema for a banking system.
+The database manages customer information, accounts and transactions data.

 ## Database Schema